 For a list of contradictions see: http://bibviz.com/

 Apologetics is the defense of Christianity.
 Over many years I have read the best apologists Christianity has to offer: William Lane Craig of the Kalam cosmological argument fame and Guiermo Gonzalez and Jay W. Richards who wrote “The Privileged Planet”.
 As well as some that are not so great like Josh McDowell and Lee Stroble.
 The more I read the more doubt crept in.
 The arguments from these authors were bending over backwards requiring mental gymnastics to try and fit the supernatural into the frame work of the scientific understanding of the world and the cosmos.
-The more I dug the less convincing the arguments became particularly when pitted against established scientific knowledge like evolution, the big bang and
+The more I dug the less convincing the arguments became particularly when pitted against established scientific knowledge like evolutionary biology, big bang cosmology and quantum physics.